+Key Message:

-Key Message: Performance Audits provide a stimulus for better public administration.
+Performance Audits provide a stimulus for better public administration.

-My role today is to provide a brief overview of the principles that apply to performance auditing, cover the background to the ANAO's performance audit mandate and provide an insight into the reports we have done recently, and key messages arising from our audits.
+Our role today is to provide a brief overview of the principles that apply to performance auditing, cover the history of the performance audit mandate for both the Australian and the ACT Offices, and provide an insight into the reports we have done recently, and key messages arising from our audits.